Carnagion/dissertation/diss/diss.typ

 = Problem Description

-Given a set of arrivals $A$ and departures $D$, the runway and de-icing sequencing problem for a single runway and de-icing pad consists of finding a sequence of landing and take-off times as well as a sequence of de-icing times such that an optimal value is achieved for a given objective function, subject to the satisfaction of all hard constraints.
+Given a set of arrivals $A$ and departures $D$, the runway and de-icing sequencing problem for a single runway and single de-icing pad consists of finding a sequence of landing and take-off times as well as a sequence of de-icing times such that an optimal value is achieved for a given objective function, subject to the satisfaction of all hard constraints.

 == Constraints